bobbingwide/wp-top12/README.md

 1. wp-top12 in action - no not really

 ## Upgrade Notice
+# 1.2.0
+Upgrade for logic to extract information for selected themes.

 # 1.1.1
 Removed some unnecessary files after cloning to slog-bloat.